Taiwanese idol drama shows were all the rage in Singapore in the early 2000s. Remember 流星花园 (Meteor Shower) and 海派甜心 (Hi My Sweetheart)?

 Qian Ni: It’s because of my interest, not in language, but in reading.
 I am able to connect more with words, compared to subjects like mathematics and sciences.
 I actually wanted to major in history or philosophy but I felt that there were no career prospects.

 The Chinese Literature course that I took was not your traditional language studies, but more of creative writing.
-If you don’t understand any difficult Chinese characters, please don’t ask me for help because I couldn’t!
+If you don’t understand any difficult Chinese characters, please don’t ask me for help because I can’t!
 Many people think that Chinese undergraduates study stuffs like ancient Chinese (古文) and should know all the Chinese characters, but what I studied was creative writing.

 In university, we were given a long reading list, we would read these works and pen our thoughts.
 I write more artsy stuffs in the past, but now after stepping into the work force, my writing style has become practical.